shesek/spark-wallet/doc/docker.md

 Runs in `testnet` mode by default, set `NETWORK` to override (e.g. `-e NETWORK=bitcoin`).

 Data files will be stored in `~/.spark-docker/{bitcoin,lightning,spark}`.
-You cat set Spark's configuration options in `~/.spark-docker/spark/config`.
+You can set Spark's configuration options in `~/.spark-docker/spark/config`.

 When starting for the first time, you'll have to wait for the bitcoin node to sync up.
 You can check the progress by tailing `~/.spark-docker/bitcoin/debug.log`.